DoctorKhan/Manual-Override-Book/src/20_part_foundations/15_progressive_development.md

 - Developing the capacity to influence reality through conscious presence
 - Becoming a beneficial influence in others' development without preaching

-**Daily Practices:**
+### Daily Practices:

-- **Integrated Living:** Bring conscious choice to routine activities (eating, walking, working)
+**Integrated Living:**
-- **Presence Practice:** Focus on influencing situations through your state of being rather than just actions
+- Bring conscious choice to routine activities (eating, walking, working)

-- **Mentoring Others:** Help others develop their own manual override capacity without imposing your framework
+**Presence Practice:**
-- **Creative Expression:** Use conscious choice to create something meaningful in the world
+- Focus on influencing situations through your state of being rather than just actions

-**Measurable Outcomes:**
+**Mentoring Others:**
-- Conscious choice is your default mode - automation is the exception
+- Help others develop their own manual override capacity without imposing your framework

-- You can maintain choice capacity even under high stress
+**Creative Expression:**
-- Your presence has a calming, clarifying effect on others
+- Use conscious choice to create something meaningful in the world

-- You're creating something meaningful that serves others' development
+### Measurable Outcomes:

-- You experience life as participatory rather than something that happens to you
+✅ Conscious choice is your default mode - automation is the exception ✅ You can maintain choice capacity even under high stress ✅ Your presence has a calming, clarifying effect on others ✅ You're creating something meaningful that serves others' development ✅ You experience life as participatory rather than something that happens to you

 **Common Challenges:**
 - Complacency - thinking you've "arrived" and stopping development